enkidevs/curriculum/zapier/introduction/zapier-filtering/zapier-adding-filters.md

 ---
 ## Content

-In this insight, we'll take a close look at how we can add filters using more than one constraint.
+In this insight, we'll take a close look at how we can add filters using more than one check.

 In the previous lessons, we used as an example a filter step which ensures that we react only to spreadsheet row changes where their `Has Access?` column is `'Yes'`.